LGBT Rights in Turkey: What Travelers Should Know Before Going Turkey

 If you are staying in Istanbul or a seaside resort like Antalya, starting a night out in a known gay-friendly bar is a good way to get chatting to locals and then plan your night from there.

 In the face of adversity, there’s a strong feeling of family in the Turkish gay community and it’s good to get to know more about it.
-Hornet is the most prevalent gay social networking app in Turkey (Grindr is banned).
+Hornet and Grindr (for men) and Wapa and Okcupid (for women) are the most prevalent gay social networking apps in Turkey.
+Tinder is also commonly used for all genders.

 Further Things To Consider In LGBT Turkey